dannydes/adz-wp-theme/README.md

 `` Appearance > Customizer > Site Identity `` and follow instructions in the logo section.

 ## Customiser Settings
 These settings may be accessed by clicking `` Appearance > Customize > Ecologie Settings ``.

-Theme offers the following
-settings:
-* Home Call to Action Block
-  - Call to Action Text
-  - Call to Action Button Text
-  - Call to Action Button URL
-* AddThis Social Sharing Tool
-  - AddThis Profile ID
-  - Enable AddThis sharing buttons
-* Blog
-  - Blog posts per page
-* Header
-  - Enable header
-  - Enable header image text
-  - Header image text
-  - Header image Electoral Manifesto URL
-* Footer
-  - Text to add to copyright notice
-  - Enable copyright notice
-* Contact Shortcode
-  - Contact Email Connection Method
-  - SMTP Host
-  - SMTP Secure Connection Method
-  - SMTP Port
-  - SMTP Username
-  - SMTP Password
-  - Authenticate with Gmail.
-* Sidebar
-  - Enable sidebar
-* Production Mode (only shows up in `` localhost `` environments)
-  - Enable Production Mode
+## Home Call to Action Block
+This section contains settings related to the call-to-action in the front page.

+### Call to Action Text
+Paragraph to display in the call-to-action.

+## Call to Action Button Text
+Call-to-action button caption.

+## Call to Action Button URL
+Call-to-action button link URL.

+## AddThis Social Sharing Tool
+This section contains settings related to AddThis social sharing in blog posts.

+### AddThis Profile ID
+Profile ID of AddThis account to integrate.

+### Enable AddThis sharing buttons
+Enable/disable AddThis sharing.

+## Blog
+This section contains settings related to the blog.

+### Number of recent posts
+Number of recent posts to display on front page.

+## Header
+This section contains settings related to the header.

+### Enable header
+Enable/disable header.

+### Enable header image text
+Show/hide text to display on header image.

+### Header image text
+Paragraph to be displayed upon header image.

+### Header image Electoral Manifesto URL
+URL for the Electoral Manifesto link displayed upon header image.

+## Footer
+This section contains settings related to the footer.

+### Text to add to copyright notice
+Text to be displayed near the copyright notice in the footer.

+### Enable copyright notice
+Show/hide copyright notice.

+## Contact Shortcode
+This section contains settings related to the Contact shortcode.

+### Contact Email Connection Method
+Whether you would like emails to be send through SMTP or the Gmail API.
+In case you'll be attaching a Gmail account, the latter is recommended.

+### SMTP Host
+Internet address of your SMTP host of choice.

+### SMTP Secure Connection Method
+Secure connection method of your preference or provided by your SMTP host of choice.

+### SMTP Port
+Port accessible at your SMTP host of choice.

+### SMTP Username
+SMTP username for your organisation's email account.

+### SMTP Password
+SMTP password for your organisation's email account.

+### Authenticate with Gmail.
+Link to Google authentication for your contact forms.

+## Sidebar
+This section contains settings related to the sidebar.

+### Enable sidebar
+Enable/disable sidebar.

+## Production Mode
+This section only shows up in `` localhost `` environments and contains settings to ease theme development.
+If you see this on your site's backend, then it's probably a bug.

+### Enable Production Mode
+Toggle between production mode (when enabled) and development mode (when disabled).
+When disabled and consequently development mode is on, you should see a notice in the front-end menu header.
+When development mode is on, you should be able to debug the theme's development JavaScript files and view debug information about contact form shortcode requests from your browser's dev tools network panel.

 ## Widgets
 ### Contact